Brooklyn Thanksgiving 2025: The Ultimate Guide to Turkey Trot, Tastings, Comedy, Parks & More

 - Street parking is limited in many neighborhoods.

-- Trot events often temporarily close roads in Prospect Park or near the waterfront.
+- Trot events can temporarily close roads in Prospect Park or near the waterfront.

 Weather Factors